jiangyu945/S2CA-Net/README.md

 **Description:**

-This repo contains the implementation of 3D segmentation of BraTS 2019, BraTS 2020 with the proposed *Shape-Scale Co-Awareness Network*.
+This repo contains the Pytorch implementation of 3D segmentation of BraTS 2019, BraTS 2020 with the proposed *Shape-Scale Co-Awareness Network*.

 ## Methods
 In this paper we propose a novel *Shape-Scale Co-Awareness Network* that integrates CNN, Transformer, and MLP to synchronously capture shape-aware features and scale-aware features to cope with the pattern-agnostic challenges in brain tumor image segmentation.